savvyspoon/DetectionMatrix/README.md

 - **Windows-specific**: If you're having issues with MinGW or MSYS2, consider using Docker or WSL (Windows Subsystem for Linux) for a smoother experience.

-- **Docker build stalling**: If the Docker build hangs, ensure you're using the correct Go version (1.23, not 1.24) in the Dockerfile.
+- **Docker build stalling**: If the Docker build hangs, ensure you have sufficient resources allocated to Docker and try building with `--no-cache` flag.

 - **Apple Silicon/ARM64**: Use the `./docker-build.sh` script which automatically detects and handles ARM64 architecture.